DAVID TEIRA SERRANO

 I advocate for Diamond open access publication in philosophy, both as an editor of BSPS Open and Phil-Sci Archive board member.
 All my academic output (papers, course materials, etc) is available on different repositories: E-spacio, Philpapers, Phil-Sci Archive.

 I have also been full professor at Sorbonne Université.
 Before arriving at UNED, I also taught at the University of Salamanca, Universidad Carlos III de Madrid and Universidad Europea.
-I am a member of the Metis Research Group.
+I am a member of the Metis Research Group and president of the Spanish Society for Logic and Philosophy of science.

 Short research statement and citation indexes